growilabs/growi-docs/docs/guide/admin-cookbook/multi-app.md

 ## Overview

-This chapter introduces how to launch multiple GROWI sites.
+This chapter introduces how to launch three GROWI sites.

 ### Build Image